 Read more: Razer Blade 14 review

 Read more: Acer Nitro 5 review

+If you're after a larger display panel, the merits of the 17.3-inch Alienware X17 are obvious, but under the surface there's plenty more going on here.
 Although it might start at an already-whopping price and comes in models that go above the $3,000 / £3,000 mark, the Alienware x17 R1 works hard to earn its price tag and is one of the best gaming laptops to come out of 2021.
 The X-Series is Alienware's latest and greatest selection of laptops, designed to appeal to the brand's more premium customers looking for the very best gaming laptop money can buy.
-If you're after a larger display panel, the merits of the 17.3-inch Alienware X17 are obvious, but under the surface there's plenty more going on here.

 With the ability to move up to an Intel i9 processor, 64GB RAM, 4TB of SSD storage and a 120Hz 4K display, it's possible to create a real beast out of this machine.
+We tested an i7-11800H configuration packed with an RTX 3080 GPU and 16GB RAM, and even this more conservative spec managed to push 99fps on Shadow of the Tomb Raider's Ultra settings, and 112fps with the same settings on The Division 2.
 Even more entry level configurations will still set you back a bit of cash, but that's because of the premium additional features that make this one of the best rigs on the market.

 A slimline design works nicely in this size, especially considering the additional bulk that a larger display usually brings with it.
 However, you're also picking up a mechanical keyboard, plenty of ports, and a gorgeous display panel up top.
 If you're looking to splash the cash on something that's truly going to make a statement, the Alienware X17 is an excellent option.

 Asus ROG Zephyrus G14 | RTX 3060 | Ryzen 9 5900HS at Amazon (opens in new tab)